Eclipse openDuT

 sudo apt install build-essential pkg-config libssl-dev

-To see if your development setup is generally working, you can run cargo ci check
+To see if your development setup is generally working, you can run cargo ci check in the project directory.

 Mind that this runs the unit tests and additional code checks and may occasionally show warnings/errors related to those, rather than pure build errors.